alanchen-1/waifuGAN/README.md

 # waifuGAN

-This is a DCGAN network trained to generate anime faces, implemented in PyTorch with data taken from [zerochan.net](https://www.zerochan.net/) and cropped using OpenCV.
+This is a waifuGAN, a DCGAN network trained to generate anime faces, implemented in PyTorch with data taken from [zerochan.net](https://www.zerochan.net/) and cropped using OpenCV.

 ## Data Collection